CharonDefalt/payload_python_metasploit/README.md

 # Create python trojan with Metasploit and bypass all antiviruses (READ THIS AS CODE)

-1 : install python and metasploit or using kali linux
+1 : Install python and metasploit or using kali linux

 2 : Next install requreiments

-3 : create payload and obfuscation it
+3 : Create payload and obfuscation it

-4 : build up listener with metasploit and send payload obfuscation to target
+4 : Build up listener with metasploit and send payload obfuscation to target

 # Requreiments